 Some evergreens are quite quick growing and need to be pruned every four to six weeks in the growing season, while others may grow a bit slower and only need to be pruned once.
 The best way to determine how often to prune is to watch the growth and trim it before it begins to shade the leaves below.

-Before trimming your hedge, clear your workspace and remember it’s always best to wear safety goggles and gloves.
+One of the most important steps in learning how to trim hedges is the prep work.
+Before trimming your hedge, clear your workspace.
+Remember it’s always best to wear safety goggles and gloves.
 Additionally, you may wish to drop a tarp below your hedge to catch your clippings in order to make cleanup easier.

 Clean and sharpen your tools before pruning.
 Keep a bucket of soapy water and a rag on hand to clean your tools in between plants if you are pruning multiple hedges.
 As cuts open up the wood to disease, it’s important to make sure you are keeping your tools clean.